moby/moby/docs/man/docker-run.1.md

 **-c**, **--cpu-shares**=0
    CPU shares (relative weight)

-   You can increase the priority of a container with the -c option.
-By default, all containers run at the same priority and get the same proportion of CPU cycles, but you can tell the kernel to give more shares of CPU time to one or more containers when you start them via **docker run**.
+   You can modify the priority of a container with the `-c` option.
+By default, all containers run at the same priority and get the same proportion of CPU cycles, the value specified must be 2 or higher, if you are not setting `-c` or `--cpu-shares`, the default shares of CPU time would be 1024.

-The flag `-c` or `--cpu-shares` with value 0 indicates that the running container has access to all 1024 (default) CPU shares.
-However, this value can be modified to run a container with a different priority or different proportion of CPU cycles.

-E.g., If we start three {C0, C1, C2} containers with default values
-(`-c` OR `--cpu-shares` = 0) and one {C3} with (`-c` or `--cpu-shares`=512)
-then C0, C1, and C2 would have access to 100% CPU shares (1024) and C3 would
-only have access to 50% CPU shares (512).
-In the context of a time-sliced OS with time quantum set as 100 milliseconds, containers C0, C1, and C2 will run for full-time quantum, and container C3 will run for half-time quantum i.e 50 milliseconds.
+CPU shares is kind of CPU bandwidth weight, the proportion will only reflect when CPU-intensive processes are running.
+When tasks in one container are idle, other containers are allowed to borrow the left-over CPU time.

+The actual amount of CPU time can very depending on the number of containers running on the system.
+If a container have a share of 1024 and two other containers have share of 512, when processes in all containers attempt to use 100% of CPU, the first container would receive 50% of all CPU time, if another container with share of 1024 is added, the first container would only get 33% of the CPU (the rest receive 16.5%, 16.5% and 33% of CPU).

+Note that shares of CPU time are distributed per all CPU cores on multi-core systems.
+Even if a container is limited to less than 100% of CPU time, it may use 100% of each individual CPU core.
+E.g., if we start {C0} container with (`-c` = 512) and {C1} with (`-c` = 1024), we start three CPU-intensive processes (one in {C0} and two in {C1}) on a system with more than three cores, might results in the following division of CPU shares:

+PID	container	CPU	CPU share
+100	{C0}		0	100% of CPU0
+101	{C1}		1	100% of CPU1
+102	{C1}		2	100% of CPU2

 **--cap-add**=[]
    Add Linux capabilities